The information in this article is up to date for tax year 2024 (returns filed in 2025).

 The IRS defines a digital asset as a “digital representation of value recorded on a cryptographically secured distributed ledger or similar technology.”

 In simpler terms, a digital asset is an item that is created and stored digitally, has value and established ownership, and is discoverable—or stored somewhere that it can be found.
+Various forms such as data, images, and videos are traditionally considered digital assets, but the definition has evolved to include a broader range of digital formats, especially with the advent of new technologies like blockchain.

-Examples of digital assets
+Examples of Digital Assets

 Examples of digital assets include

-• Convertible virtual currency and cryptocurrency
+- Convertible virtual currencies and cryptocurrency

-Digital assets are not real currency (i.e., fiat) because they aren’t physical coins or paper money or digitally issued by the government’s central bank.
+They are not real currency (i.e., fiat) because they aren’t physical coins or paper money or digitally issued by the government’s central bank.
 However, they can be sold, traded, and exchanged for real-world value.

-On your 2023 federal tax return, you must answer “Yes” or “No” to a digital asset question:
+On your 2024 federal tax return, you must answer “Yes” or “No” to a digital asset question:

-At any time during 2023, did you: (a) receive (as a reward, award, or payment for property or services); or (b) sell, exchange, or otherwise dispose of a digital asset (or a financial interest in a digital asset)?
+At any time during 2024, did you: (a) receive (as a reward, award, or payment for property or services); or (b) sell, exchange, or otherwise dispose of a digital asset (or a financial interest in a digital asset)?

 If you didn’t own any digital assets or only owned digital assets and didn’t have any digital asset transactions during the year, you can answer “No” to this question.